issues and proposals

 • Walkable streets and ready access to public transportation are chief priorities, but we can’t separate pedestrians from traffic enforcement, parking from bike lanes, or cracked sidewalks from code enforcement.

-I propose that the city form a mayor-appointed Transportation Commission that would absorb the current Parking Authority and take a fully comprehensive approach to all modes of transport in Covington.
+I propose that the city form a mayor-appointed Streetscape Commission that would absorb the current Parking Authority and take a fully comprehensive approach to all aspects of street design and infrastructure in Covington.
 We can have better pedestrian and bicycle connections to South Covington, safe sidewalks in Mainstrasse, better streetscapes at bus stops in Latonia, and a balance between residential and commercial parking throughout the city.

 • Two major projects are changing the fabric and infrastructure of Covington — the Covington Central Riverfront development and the Brent Spence companion bridge construction.
 As we look forward to the transformative impact of these projects, commissioners must monitor and report progress to Covington residents.